sfinnie/helloLSP/readme.md

 The majority of the code deals with creating the `Diagnostic` - the data structure that informs the editor where the error lies, and what the problem is.

-Python's standard library doesn't have a built-in function for loading `.greet` files.
+Not unreasonably, Python's standard library doesn't have a built-in function for loading `.greet` files.
 There's lots of well-established [theory](https://en.wikipedia.org/wiki/Parsing) on parsing, several techniques, and lots of libraries to support it.
 That's a bit overkill for our needs.
 Our approach is broadly:

 1. Read in the file, breaking it up into lines
 1. For each line, check if it contains a valid greeting: